IBM/z_ansible_collections_samples/z_appliance_control_center/ssa_deploy_ansible/README.md

 appliances are functional.
 For this purpose:

 - Export the SSA appliance credentials in a terminal on your control node (laptop).
 These are the SSA LPAR's credentials used to install the 2 SSAs.

   ```bash
   export SSA1_APP_USER=<ssa1_username>
   export SSA1_APP_PASSWORD=<ssa1_password>
   export SSA2_APP_USER=<ssa2_username>
   export SSA2_APP_PASSWORD=<ssa2_password>
   ```

 - Modify the file `env_vars.yaml`.
 - Run the playbook to check the sanity of the installation via:

   ```bash
   ansible-playbook 03_acc_ssa_install_check.yaml
   ```

+**Note**: Allow sufficient time for the SSA installation to fully complete before running this playbook.
+Premature playbook execution may lead to inconsistent or incomplete results.

 ## 2x SSAs Management after HMC Install | 04_unlock_ssa_after_hmc_install.yaml